MuhdNurKamal/Sonic-AI/README.md

 ## Monitoring
 Monitoring is done through tensorboard.
-Read the Getting Started for more info https://www.tensorflow.org/tensorboard/get_started
 To run TensorBoard run the command below, make sure venv is activated

 ```